 As I posted earlier this month, I’m going through a divorce.
 One of the interesting corollaries to my divorce is that, in general, it’s brought me closer to male acquaintances, friends, and siblings, while further from their female counterparts.
+They even introduced to me these divorce mediation tips here which I believe are very helpful.
 My male friends seemed to get how to behave naturally, while I’ve wanted, at times, to knock on woman-skulls to see if anybody was home.
 Here’s what men seem to know that women don’t about how to treat a man going through a divorce:

 1) You have to choose us.
 Right after my wife and I separated, my male friend J. told me, over a beer, without any prompting, the two of us not looking each other in the eyes, that he was on my side not hers, and that none of the ways in which I was likely to fuck up in the impending months was going to change that.
 J. was acquainted with my wife and liked her, but had both a friendship and a professional relationship with me, and while he would be cordial with her when he saw her, he wasn’t going to do her any favors.
 I don’t care what you do, he said, fuck my female friends, get drunk and puke on my doorstep, have a raging fit and call me an asshole, I knew you before this happened and know you’re a bang-up guy.
 That’s not exactly how he said it, but I got the message: I had a temporary reprieve from judgment.
 “That’s cool,” I said, as if what he’d said was no big deal.
 Then he bought me another beer.